SargeyWargey/Homoothya/Story/Drafts/Archive_Reference/Chapter_01 copy.md

 I was alone again.

 I pressed my forehead against the train window and watched the landscape roll by.
 Mountains and plains and rivers whose names I did not know.
 America.
-This vast, beautiful, terrible country that had swallowed the Yavapai whole.
+This vast, beautiful, terrible country that had swallowed my people whole.

 Somewhere in my chest, in the place I kept locked and silent, I felt something stir.
 Not quite anger.
 Not quite grief.
 Something older and harder and more patient than either.